 Service costs increased by 6.1% to approximately \$12.4 million for the three months ended June 30, 1999, as compared to approximately \$11.6 million for the three months ended June 30, 1998.
 The Caruthersville system accounted for approximately 28.6% of the total increase.
 Excluding the Caruthersville system, these costs increased by approximately \$571,000 primarily as a result of increased programming costs, additional programming carried by our systems and increased employee expenses.
-As a percentage of revenues, service costs were 32.3% for the three months ended June 30, 1999 as compared with 34.1% for the three months ended June 30, 1998.
+As a percentage of revenues, service costs were 32.3% for the three months ended June 30, 1998.